-b) There must be a maximum of two (2) spins of a different nature (abbreviation), one of which must be a spin combination and one must be a spin with no change of position and no change of foot.
+b) There must be a maximum of two (2) spins of a different nature (abbreviation), one of which must be a spin combination, and one must be a spin with no change of position and no change of foot.
 The spin combination with a change of foot must have a minimum of eight (8) revolutions and without a change of foot with a minimum of six (6) revolutions.
 Flying entry is allowed.
 If with change of foot, only one level feature per foot will count.
+Difficult variation of a non-basic position is not counted as a feature in this spin, this will be ignored by the Technical Panel.

-The spin in one position without change of foot must have a minimum of six (6) revolutions, must be done in a basic position without any difficult variation positions and will be called maximum level basic.
-After the required revolutions it is allowed to execute difficult variations, but these will be ignered by the c) There must be a maximum of one (1) step sequence fully utilizing the ice surface and including at least one skating movement such as a spiral, spread eagle, Ina Bauer, hydroblading etc. If the skating movement is missing, no Level will be given.
+The spin in one position without change of foot must have a minimum of six (6) revolutions, must be done in a basic position and will be called maximum level basic.
+No level features are allowed in this spin.
+8 revolutions can be done but will not count as an attempted feature.
+Flying entry is not allowed.

+c) There must be a maximum of one (1) step sequence fully utilizing the ice surface and including at least one skating movement such as a spiral, spread eagle, Ina Bauer, hydroblading etc. If the skating movement is missing, no Level will be given.
 At least 2 difficult turns and steps must be executed on clean edges for Level basic.
 The Technical Panel will not award Feature 3) Use of body movements for at least 1/3 of the pattern and Feature 4) Two combinations of 3 difficult turns on different feet.